flyteorg/flytesnacks/cookbook/docs/getting_started/extending_flyte.md

 ## The Plugin Hierarchy of Needs

-The decorator approach is great for many surface-level use cases, but that are many more ways to customize Flyte tasks:
+The decorator approach is great for many surface-level use cases, but there are many more ways to customize Flyte tasks:

 ```{list-table}